LordZeuss/auto-authelia/README.md

 ## General Info
 I created a script that will install Nginx Proxy Manager via docker-compose, as well as Authelia and will give you prompts to quickly get Authelia up and running as quickly as possible.

+You can follow project notifications using our ntfy thread if you'd like: `https://ntfy.sh/auto-authelia`

 ## Future Plans:

 * Adding reverse proxy installation and assisted or fully automated configuration for multiple reverse proxy solutions.
 Caddy.
 NGINX, Traefik, etc.